 - 2.1a Participants will analyze a variety of nature-based education materials, activities, and teaching techniques for their own application. - 2.2a Participants will develop skills in Leave No Trace practices and bear-safe camping and safe travel by sea kayak.

-REFLECTION ON THEORY INTO PRACTICE (REFLECTION)
+REFLECTION ON THEORY INTO PRACTICE (REFLECTION) 3.0 Instructional Goal:

 3.1 Engage participants in discussions, reflective journaling and informal sharing about science instruction and how to incorporate gained knowledge and experience into their classrooms.

+Defined Outcome:

 3.1a Participants will review and reflect upon the scientific information covered during the day.
 Participants will write a journal entry each day, reflecting on how the information can be shared with their students.

 RELATIONSHIP TO STANDARDS

+4.0 Instructional Goal:

 Familiarize participants with district, state, and national educational standards addressed by the strategies and concepts of nature based education that are presented.
+Defined Outcome:

 Participants will identify educational standards met through nature-based lesson plans.
 Writing Style Requirements:

 Participants' writing will reflect the clarity, conciseness, and creativity expected of post-baccalaureate certificated educators.
 Attendance and Make-up Policy:

 Participants are expected to actively and collegially participate in the orientation and field trip in its entirety.

-Course Assignments, Assessment of Learning, and Grading System:

-Course grading will be A-F based upon the following.
-Models and rubrics will be provided for each assignment.

-a.
-Participation and Collegial Support 25%

-Participants are expected to actively and collegially participate in discussions, activities, and other process experiences during the seminars and group sessions.

-- b.
-Reflective Journal 25%

-Participants will complete a thoughtful, reflection in journal format of the course experience(s), discussions, applications, and readings.

-- c.
-Final Project 50%

-Participants will develop two classroom lesson plans or one classroom lesson plan and one digital/visual presentation (i.e., iMovie, book) applying concepts and theory discussed during the course.

-Quality of Work

-Assignments, projects, papers, presentations, etc. will be graded for quality as follows:

-- "A" work goes beyond the assignment in originality, scholarship or critical thinking; excellent in all aspects. - "B" work is complete, comprehensive, and well prepared; clearly indicates that considerable time and intellectual effort was expended in preparing the assignment. - "C" work is average; completed as requested, on time, and in appropriate format. - "D" work is below average; incomplete or chronically late; in inappropriate format; does not meet course standards, shows limited effort and understanding. - "F" indicates that the student has not met the guidelines for "A-D" work.
+Course Assignments, Assessment of Learning, and Grading System: Course grading will be A-F based upon the following.
+Models and rubrics will be provided for each assignment. - Participation and Collegial Support 45% Participants are expected to actively and collegially participate in discussions, activities, and other process experiences during the seminars and group sessions. - b.
+Reflective Journal 10% Participants will keep a journal or notes for reflections from the course to use later as a reference for creating new ways to connect students and nature. - c.
+Final Project 45% Participants will develop two classroom lesson plans for use in the next school year that apply concepts and theory discussed during the course.
+Quality of Work Assignments, projects, papers, presentations, etc. will be graded for quality as follows: - "A" work goes beyond the assignment in originality, scholarship or critical thinking; excellent in all aspects. - "B" work is complete, comprehensive, and well prepared; clearly indicates that considerable time and intellectual effort was expended in preparing the assignment. - "C" work is average; completed as requested, on time, and in appropriate format. - "D" work is below average; incomplete or chronically late; in inappropriate format; does not meet course standards, shows limited effort and understanding. - "F" indicates that the student has not met the guidelines for "A-D" work.
 Course Calendar/Schedule: